How to Use the Hilton Honors Program to Score Free Nights, Flights and Cash Back

 Earning by staying at a Hilton property can be quite lucrative.
 You'll earn 10 base points per dollar on all eligible on-property spend.
 You'll earn 10 points per dollar at Hampton Inns, but only on the rate of the room (no bonus points for on-property purchases), and you'll earn five points per dollar at Tru and Home2Suite properties.
 In addition, you'll also receive five points per dollar by electing "Points and Points" as your earning preference, rather than "Points and Miles" which gives you the base points plus one mile in the airline program of your choice.

 You'll also be able to double or triple your points with consistent promotions.
-For example, between May 1st and August 31st, you'll earn double points on all stays (Diamond elite members earn triple).
-That's in addition to a 500 point per booking mobile bonus and any elite bonuses you might receive.
+For example, from now until January 3rd, you'll earn double points on all stays (triple points at resorts).

-That being said, under the current promotion, as a Diamond member, you would earn 40 points per dollar on all eligible spending, before any credit card bonuses!
+That being said, under the current promotion, as a Diamond member at a resort, you would earn 40 points per dollar on all eligible spending, before any credit card bonuses!
 That's fantastic, and about a 20 percent return on spending.
-I value Hilton points at about 0.4 cents per point.
+I value Hilton points at about 0.5 cents per point.

 Earning points with elite status